anjaneyulu-01/NewRoots/DESIGN_SYSTEM.md

-# HOPE Platform - Fiverr-Inspired Design System
+# NewRoots Platform - Fiverr-Inspired Design System

 ## 🎨 Design Philosophy

-The HOPE platform UI/UX is inspired by Fiverr's clean, professional marketplace design while maintaining our unique mission of supporting new migrants.
+The NewRoots platform UI/UX is inspired by Fiverr's clean, professional marketplace design while maintaining our unique mission of supporting new migrants.
 The design emphasizes:

 - **Accessibility & Clarity**: Easy to navigate for users of all backgrounds
 - **Professional & Friendly**: Professional enough for real-world use, friendly enough to feel welcoming